japila-books/spark-sql-internals/docs/Analyzer.md

 | The only catalyst/Rule.md[rules] in <<Post-Hoc-Resolution, Post-Hoc Resolution>> batch if defined (that are executed in one pass, i.e. `Once` strategy).
 Empty by default
 |===

-`Analyzer` is used by `QueryExecution` to spark-sql-QueryExecution.md#analyzed[resolve the managed `LogicalPlan`] (and, as a sort of follow-up, spark-sql-QueryExecution.md#assertAnalyzed[assert that a structured query has already been properly analyzed], i.e. no failed or unresolved or somehow broken logical plan operators and expressions exist).
+`Analyzer` is used by `QueryExecution` to [resolve the managed `LogicalPlan`](QueryExecution.md#analyzed) (and, as a sort of follow-up, [assert that a structured query has already been properly analyzed](QueryExecution.md#assertAnalyzed), i.e. no failed or unresolved or somehow broken logical plan operators and expressions exist).

 [[logging]]
 [TIP]